Octavius-Dante/Tetra-Proxima/CAPM-DAY-5/Readme.md

-This Fiori elements is annnotations driven applicaiton using cds annotation fiori screen elements can be defined.
+This Fiori elements is annotations driven application using cds annotation Fiori screen elements can be defined.
 </br>
 </br>
 Now will delete all the existing Fiori screen code and write our own code, follow the steps shown below
 </br>
-Take backup of the origian annotation.cds file and delete the contents of annotaion.cds file as shown below
+Take backup of the original annotation.cds file and delete the contents of annotation.cds file as shown below
 </br>
 <img src="./files/capmd5-fe17.png" >
 </br>